Native Gardens, Part Two: How to Spot a Cultivar

 Cultivars — make an informed choice when plant shopping

 There’s so much to learn about how our gardening choices have an immediate impact on our local food web and ecology.
-Do you know what a cultivar is and how to identify/avoid one in the plant nursery?
+Learning about cultivars can be really eye-opening and help illustrate why choosing natives makes a difference.

-Cultivars can be garden “superstars” in terms of bloom size, stem strength, etc, yet they may not be ecologically beneficial at all.
+In a nutshell, cultivars are selectively bred garden “superstars” in terms of bloom size, color, stem strength, etc, yet they may not be ecologically beneficial at all.

-Here’s why you might want to avoid one: A cultivar is a plant that has been selectively bred for more saleable characteristics - darker leaves, different colored flowers etc. They are often unusable to local insects with diminished or absent nutritional value.
+Here’s why you might want to avoid one: A cultivar is a plant that has been designed for more saleable characteristics - darker leaves, longer bloom time, etc - yet they are often unusable to local insects with diminished or absent nutritional value.

 Most traditional and big-box nurseries sell mainly or exclusively cultivars of flowers and plants.